The American Revolution in South Carolina

 - Capt.
 Philip Walker

-SC 4th Brigade of Militia detachment led by Brig.
-Gen. Alexander McIntosh with the following two (2) known companies from the Georgetown District Regiment, led by:
+SC 4th Brigade of Militia detachment led by Brigadier General Alexander McIntosh with the following two (2) known companies from the Georgetown District Regiment of Militia, led by:

 - Capt.
 John Allston - Racoon Company of Riflemen